MicrosoftDocs/powerbi-docs/powerbi-docs/developer/visuals/guidelines-powerbi-visuals.md

 * For the user's convenience, add the license key or token related fields at the top of the format pane.
 * Submit a short screen recording video that shows how to use the visual.
 * Submit a detailed description of the visual's functionality.
 Include information about supported features such as high contrast, report page tooltip, and drill down.
-* Check the quality of your code – we’ll be checking the standard of code including unhandled exceptions.
+* Check the quality of your code.
+Make sure up to standard - including unhandled exceptions.
-* Update your visual using the latest API.
+* Update your visual using the [latest API](visual-api.md).

 ## FAQ